projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus control probe response contains a block of authentication data.
-The AP module responds with data that identifies it as containing the AP.
+The AP Module responds with data that identifies it as containing the AP.
 All other modules respond with no data (*auth_size* is 0).